Enmingzz/CSC207_CompileError_group_project/README.md

 ### 1. Profile

 #### Creating Account and Logging in
--click the sign up button on the left of the top bar, it will naviagte to the sign up view.
+- click the sign up button on the left of the top bar, it will naviagte to the sign up view.

 <img width="1365" alt="image" src="https://github.com/user-attachments/assets/b8bb85df-cf7d-4f53-8f2b-7a517c28d90b">

+- Fill in your student number, a desired username, a password, re-enter it, and enter the prefix of your uoft student email.
+If any of them is blank, then an error message will appear.